Fahad-Alsubaihi/Confluent-SingleStore-Docker-compose/README.md

 ## Step 1
-Download the Docker compose file
+Download the Docker compose file open it and put your license key in line 58
 ## Step 2
 Go to the directory that you put docker compose file in it and run this command